smcclatchy/introductory-statistics-with-r/setup.md

 2. Go to your Downloads folder to locate the `ds4biomed-learner` folder.
 3. Move this folder onto your Desktop and unzip it if it is still zipped.
-4. Create a new folder named `scripts` inside of the `ds4biomed-learner` folder.

 ## Programming language {-}